Traditional Swabian Potato Salad (Schwäbischer Kartoffelsalat)

 This authentic Swabian potato salad from southern Germany is the perfect side to schnitzel or any BBQ.
 Made with a light oil and vinegar dressing instead of heavy mayonnaise, it's tangy, refreshing.
 The secret is achieving that perfect "schlotzig" texture - shiny, moist, and irresistibly delicious at room temperature.

-Gradually pour the warm vinaigrette over the warm potatoes, stirring gently after each addition so the potatoes absorb the broth.
+Pour the warm dressing and the raw diced onion over the warm sliced potatoes gradually, stirring gently after each addition so the potatoes soak up the liquid without breaking apart.
 In Swabian cuisine, the perfect consistency is "schlotzig"—a soft, slightly creamy, and moist texture.
-The exact amount of vinaigrette needed may vary depending on the variety of potatoes used.

 Let the salad rest for at least one hour to allow the flavors to develop and the dressing to absorb.
 For the best results, let it sit overnight.